SAP-samples/teched2023-IN264/intro/intro2/README.md

 We have not defined any filters for this scenario, click <b>Next</b> to see the destination settings.
     <br><img src="/intro/intro2/images/IC_Filter.png" width=90% height=90%>

-9. In the <b>Destination Settings</b> tab, we have defined the REST endpoint and Authentication details of <b>SAP Integration Suite, Advanced Event Mesh</b> along with the topic name `SFSF/NewHire/{EmployeeId}`.
+9. In the <b>Destination Settings</b> tab, we have defined the REST endpoint and Authentication details of <b>SAP Integration Suite, advanced event mesh</b> along with the topic name `SFSF/NewHire/{EmployeeId}`.
 EmployeeId gets dynamically resolved from the new hire payload using <b>Calculated URI</b> settings.
 The new hire event would get published to this topic only. <br/><br/>
 This has been done so that new hire created by each participant would get published to their topic only and does not get broadcasted to all the participants.
 Click <b>Calculated URI</b> to check the settings.
     <br><img src="/intro/intro2/images/IC_Destination_Settings.png" width=90% height=90%>